 Let the “peak” of your couples’ escape around New Zealand be full of alpine wonder at the Aoraki Mt Cook National Park!
 Soar around the highest mountains in New Zealand, have a romantic picnic on the longest glacier, and even kayak to giant icebergs on a glacier lake.
 Aoraki Mt Cook is a place of unique activities and some of the “best” of what the South Island is known for, whether it’s stargazing or hiking among dramatic scenery.
-Incidentally, the highlights in Mt Cook team up as romantic experiences for couples, which we go through in this list of romantic activities in Mt Cook!
+Incidentally, the highlights in Mt Cook team up as romantic experiences for couples, which we go through in this list of romantic things to do in Mt Cook.

-1. Enjoy an Intimate Helicopter Flight and Picnic Among the Peaks
+1. Enjoy an Intimate Helicopter Flight

 Location: The Helicopter Line – Glentanner Park, approximately 22km (14 miles) from Mt Cook Village.
 INFLITE Experiences – Mt Cook Airport, Mt Cook Road, approximately 5km (3 miles) from Mt Cook Village.

 2. Land on the Tasman Glacier in a Ski Plane, Helicopter or Both (with the Option for a Private Picnic on the Snow)

 INFLITE Experiences also offers a romantic alpine picnic, where you’ll fly up the Tasman Glacier valley via ski plane and land on the Tasman Glacier for a private picnic in the snow.
 Alternatively, their standard ski plane tour is pretty magical.
 Not only that, but it’s the only ski plane experience in New Zealand.
 And for something truly special, combine a ski plane experience with a helicopter flight on the same day on the Ultimate Alpine Combo.